jsoncruzsipiran/MyShell/P3/README.md

 netID: fag46

 ## Program Design:

-## Pipelines
+## Makefile Instructions:
-When dealing with pipelines, we have an array data structure, char *parsedPipes[][], such that parsedPipes[i] is one command.

-For ex: if commandLine = "echo hello | cat"

-parsedPipes[0][0] = echo, parsedPipes[0][1] = hello
-parsedPipes[1][0] = cat

-We then use this array to differentiate between the different commands, and to implement the piping logic.
+To use the Makefile:

+    run "make" to build all the test outputs and mysh.o run "make runTest TEST=someTest" where user replaces sometest with either {"builtInCommands", "commandFormat", "other", "overview"}
+    run "make runAllTests" to build and run all the tests run "make clean" via terminal to clean all outputs inside builds folder

 ## Test Programs:

 ### 1 Overview
 1a.
 Requirement: Program correctly detects whether to run in interactive mode or batch mode.
 1b.
 Detection method: When successful, isAtty() will return 1 and will trigger program to run in interactive mode; else, it will run in batch mode and proceed from there.
 1c.
 Tests:
     i. runInInteractive(): Write a program where argv = {"./mysh"}.
 After isAtty() returns 1, program will run interactive mode, print out a welcome message and the interactive int to determine whether it is in interactive or batch mode (1: interactive; 0: batch).

-    ii. runInBatchViaStdIn(): Write a program where argv = {"./mysh"}.
-TBD

-    ii. runInBatchViaFile(): Write a program where argv = {"./mysh", "tests/inputs/someFile.txt"}.
+    ii. runInBatchViaFile(): Write a program where argv = {"./mysh", "tests/files/someFile.txt"}.
 The command in input file is "echo hello batch".
 After running shell, there is print "hello batch" and will print out the interactive int as mentioned in the first test.

 2a.
 Requirement: Program terminates when it receives the exit or die commands, or when its input stream ends.
 2b.
 Detection method: When successful, mysh terminates.
 2c.
 Tests:
-    i. endExit(): Write a program where argv = {"./mysh", "tests/inputs/runExit.txt}.
+    i. endExit(): Write a program where argv = {"./mysh", "tests/files/runExit.txt}.
 The commands in input file include: "echo run exit", "exit", and "echo should not be printed".
 Mysh will print out "run exit" and then terminates.
 Program succceeds if last print is not printed.

-    ii. endDie(): Write a program where argv = {"./mysh", "tests/inputs/runDie.txt}.
+    ii. endDie(): Write a program where argv = {"./mysh", "tests/files/runDie.txt}.
 The commands in input file include: "echo run die", "die", and "echo should not be printed".
 Mysh will print out "run die" and then terminates.
 Program succceeds if last print is not printed.

-    iii. endBatchMode(): Write a program where argv = {"./mysh", "tests/inputs/endBatchMode.txt"}.
+    iii. endBatchMode(): Write a program where argv = {"./mysh", "tests/files/endBatchMode.txt"}.
 The commands in input file include: "echo first command", "echo second command", and "echo last command".
 Mysh will terminate after executing the last command on file.

 ### 2 Command Format